 5. RT or Comment Lists

 Back in the Twitter days/ now on Insta, RTs and comments help boost pitches because algorithms liked them.
-Bsky doesn’t have algorithms, so interaction in pitch parties there is more about encouraging fellow writers/ making friends etc. People still seem to be posting ‘Support lists’ on Bsky, and I’m sure its popular elsewhere.
+Bsky doesn’t have algorithms, so interaction in pitch parties now is more about encouraging fellow writers/ making friends etc. People still seem to be posting ‘Support lists’ on Bsky, and I’m sure its popular elsewhere.
 You can post offering to make your own support list, or type ‘(insert pitch party name) list/ support list’ and see if posts offering to add you to their lists come up.

 6. Join a DM Group